Bond Hill, Cincinnati: Early history

+Annexation and Development

+The village was annexed by Cincinnati in 1903.
 Until the mid-1930s, Bond Hill was largely rural and surrounded by orchards and dairy farms.
-New parkways, such as Bloody Run (later Victory) Parkway offered Cincinnatians a destination to picnic in Bond Hill meadows on weekends.
-Even earlier, while the Miami-Erie Canal still flowed to the west of the neighborhood, parties traveled up the canal towpath to recreation open spaces in an area called Ludlow Grove area between St. Bernard and Bond Hill.
-(Today, portions of Ludlow Grove exist as parks within developed portions of St. Bernard.)
-Residential developments replaced the dairy farms in the east of Bond Hill.
-Industrial facilities replaced the orchards in the south and the artificial lakes in the east.
-In the north, a regional high school and a large 4,400 car parking lot and shopping complex were built in the 1950s.
-Community residents opposed these intrusions but were largely ignored.
-Perhaps the most radical change in the neighborhood was the construction of the Interstate 75 Millcreek Expressway over the length of the canal in western Bond Hill and the Norwood Lateral (State Route 562) extension in southern Bond Hill.
-By their completion in the early 1960s the rural character of the neighborhood had been fundamentally altered.
+New parkways, such as Bloody Run (later Victory) Parkway, replaced the Miami-Erie Canal as the main route into and out of the neighborhood.
+As a result, residential and industrial developments replaced the agricultural zones.
+In the north, a regional high school, parking lot and shopping complex were built in the 1950s.
+Further development occurred in the 1960s due to the construction of the Interstate 75 Millcreek Expressway in western Bond Hill and the Norwood Lateral (State Route 562) extension in southern Bond Hill.
+Community residents opposed these developments but were largely ignored.

-The environmental degradation and urbanization of the neighborhood presaged the exit of whites from Bond Hill in the 1960s and '70s.
+The environmental degradation and urbanization of the neighborhood presaged the exit of whites from Bond Hill in the 1960s and 1970s.
 Realtors and local banks actively encouraged the demographic transition of the neighborhood through redlining, blockbusting, and racial steering.
 The Bond Hill-Roselawn Community Council was founded in 1965 to combat this change.
-Throughout the next twenty years the Bond Hill Community Council struggled to develop a community plan and to stabilize white flight.
+Throughout the next twenty years the Bond Hill Community Council attempted to develop a community plan and to halt white flight.
 Their achievements included the creation of a Bond Hill Community Master Plan in 1977 and the recognition of the "Old Bond Hill Village" Historic District in 1982.